kavat/nerve/README.md

 PROFILE_SERVICE_PORT = 5000
 ```

-The first two lines indicate configuration for cve-search service, second two lines indicate configuration for compliance-profile service: both services has to be reachable from NERVE running host
+The first two lines indicate configuration for cve-search service, second two lines indicate configuration for compliance-profile service: both services has to be reachable from NERV&SPLOIT running host

 ## Deployment Recommendation
-The best way to deploy it, is to run it against your infrastructure from multiple regions (e.g. multiple instances of NERVE, in multiple countries), and toggle continuous mode so that you can catch short-lived vulnerabilities in dynamic environments/cloud.
+The best way to deploy it, is to run it against your infrastructure from multiple regions (e.g. multiple instances of NERV&SPLOIT, in multiple countries), and toggle continuous mode so that you can catch short-lived vulnerabilities in dynamic environments/cloud.

-We typically recommend not to whitelist the IP addresses where NERVE will be initiating the scans from, to truly test your infrastructure from an attacker standpoint.
+We typically recommend not to whitelist the IP addresses where NERV&SPLOIT will be initiating the scans from, to truly test your infrastructure from an attacker standpoint.

-To make NERVE fairly lightweight, there's no use of a database other than Redis.
+To make NERV&SPLOIT fairly lightweight, there's no use of a database other than Redis.

 If you want to store your vulnerabilities long term, we recommend using the Web hook feature.
-At the end of each scan cycle, NERVE will dispatch a JSON payload to an endpoint of your choice, and you can then store it in a database for further analysis.
+At the end of each scan cycle, NERV&SPLOIT will dispatch a JSON payload to an endpoint of your choice, and you can then store it in a database for further analysis.

 Here are the high level steps we recommend to get the most optimal results:
-1. Deploy NERVE on 1 or more servers.
+1. Deploy NERV&SPLOIT on 1 or more servers.
 2. Create a script that fetches your Cloud services (such as AWS Route53 to get the DNS, AWS EC2 to get the instance IPs, AWS RDS to get the database IPs, etc.) and maybe a static list of IP addresses if you have assets in a Datacenter.
-3. Call NERVE API (`POST /api/scan/submit`) and schedule a scan using the assets you gathered in step #2.
+3. Call NERV&SPLOIT API (`POST /api/scan/submit`) and schedule a scan using the assets you gathered in step #2.
 4. Fetch the results programmatically and act on them (SOAR, JIRA, SIEM, etc.)
 5. Add your own logic (exclude certain alerts, add to database, etc.)